patience4711/RPI-APS-inverters/README.md

 - There are 3 different json formats, a special one for domoticz
 - a very smart console to send zigbee commands and debug
 - charts of the production at multiple days are available
+- There is a page with statistic data available

 ## INSTALLATION
 Download the package and burn the image on an sd card.